 Do you know why Amsterdam’s houses are so narrow?

-The narrower the house from the front, the less tax was paid by the occupier.
-This led to houses being very narrow, one is just 2m wide!
+The narrower the house from the front, the less tax the occupier paid This led to houses being very narrow.
+One of the hosues is just 2m wide!
 The height and width from the back was not taken into account.
-Therefore even some 5 bedroom properties have very narrow frontage.
+Therefore, even some 5 bedroom properties have very narrow frontage.

-As it started to get dark, the lamps on the table automatically became brighter, creating a nice glow.
+As night falls, the lamps on the table automatically glow.

 Some of the sightseeing while sailing included…